alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-07-25-being-muslim-is-to-follow-quran-sunnah.md

 locale: en
 lang: en
 group1: true
-excerpt: The duty of every Muslim is to adhere to what came in the Book of Allah and the Sunnah of His Messenger in words, deeds, and beliefs.
+summary: The duty of every Muslim is to adhere to what came in the Book of Allah and the Sunnah of His Messenger in words, deeds, and beliefs.
 ---

 ### Question: